SatsToGo-Devs/frontend-SatsToGo/README.md

 #### 11. LN Wallet Notifies User
 - The LN wallet notifies the user of the result of the withdrawal attempt.

 ---

+## Backend API Endpoints

+Below are the required backend endpoints needed to support the LNURL-auth and LNURL-withdraw flows.
+Each endpoint should be implemented according to the provided specifications and should handle the requests and responses as per LNURL protocol standards.

+### LNURL-auth Endpoints

+#### /auth
+- **Method**: GET
+- **Description**: This endpoint is used to generate the LNURL-auth URL with a unique `k1` token.
+It should provide the frontend with the necessary data to display the LNURL-auth QR code to the user.

+#### /auth/verify
+- **Method**: GET
+- **Description**: This endpoint receives the `k1` token and the signed message from the LN wallet.
+It verifies the signature and authenticates the user session.
+A successful verification should return an authenticated status, while a failure should return an error.

+### LNURL-withdraw Endpoints

+#### /withdraw/request
+- **Method**: GET
+- **Description**: When invoked, this endpoint creates a new LNURL-withdraw request with a unique `k1` token and the withdrawal details.
+It responds with an LNURL-withdraw URL for the frontend to convert into a QR code.

+#### /withdraw/callback
+- **Method**: GET
+- **Description**: This endpoint handles the withdrawal attempt from the user's LN wallet.
+It expects the `k1` token and a Lightning invoice as parameters.
+After validating the `k1` token, it processes the invoice for payment through the LN node.

+### Note
+Refer to the [LNURL protocol specifications](https://github.com/fiatjaf/lnurl-rfc) for detailed information on request and response structures.

+## LN Node Integration

+The LN node is a crucial component that interacts with the backend to process payments.
+It should expose an API that the backend can use to:

+- Pay Lightning invoices received from the user's LN wallet.
+- Handle other LN transactions as required by the LNURL protocols.

+### Implementation Notes
+- Securely generate and manage `k1` tokens, ensuring they are unique and single-use.

+---